Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 Invalid input produces an appropriate error message.
 ```

 The format is less important than the quality of the criteria.
-Good acceptance criteria should be understandable, testable, relevant to the business need and specific enough to support a clear evaluation.
+Good acceptance criteria should be understandable, testable, relevant to the application need and specific enough to support a clear evaluation.

 Developers, testers and business representatives collaborate to refine acceptance criteria and review the implemented behavior.
 This gives the team frequent feedback and helps identify misunderstandings before they become expensive to correct.